-\ac{VSAT} systems typically feature parabolic dishes ranging from 0.75 m to 2.4 m in diameter, with some larger models, providing high-gain, narrow-beamwidth links ideal for point-to-point communications.
+\paragraph{Vehicular terminals} Another distinct category of mobile devices comprises vehicular terminals, installed in cars, buses, trains, ships, and aircraft.
+These terminals operate under challenging conditions due to high mobility and diverse environments, including remote and maritime regions.
+Unlike handheld devices, they can accommodate more efficient power sources and advanced antennas, such as \ac{VSAT} parabolic reflectors or phased array antennas.
+Typically, \ac{VSAT} systems feature parabolic dishes ranging from 0.75 m to 2.4 m in diameter, with some larger models, providing high-gain, narrow-beamwidth links ideal for point-to-point communications.
 The antenna size depends on required gain, operating frequency, and environmental factors.
 In contrast, phased arrays, such as those employed in Starlink or BGAN systems, are more compact and rely on electronic beamforming through controlled phase shifts across multiple radiating elements.
 This enables rapid, precise beam steering without mechanical movement, offering enhanced flexibility and robustness under vibration or harsh conditions.
 Modern designs integrate features like auto-acquisition, self-alignment, and automatic aiming, simplifying deployment and ensuring reliability during high-speed operations.
 A related subset of vehicular devices includes unmanned vehicles, such as UAVs, self-driving cars, autonomous robots, and surveillance balloons.
 These systems combine high mobility with operational versatility across urban and remote areas.
 They require reliable, low-latency command-and-control links and high-capacity channels for real-time data transmission (e.g., video or telemetry).
 To maintain continuous connectivity beyond terrestrial coverage, NTN support—via platforms like LEO satellites or HAPS—is essential for ensuring global reach and service continuity.